Image result for welcome to year 3

 We have discussed the rules that we feel will help the children to learn and work in a happy and positive environment.
 The children have also discussed the importance of having rules and how they can keep us all safe.
 Additionally, the rules reflect the ethos and mission statement of St. Mary’s school.
 These are displayed in our classroom.
 The school’s rewards and sanctions for good and bad behaviour have also been discussed with the children and displayed in the classroom.

 Spellings, X Tables, Literacy, Numeracy, Mental Maths and Handwriting homework will be given every Wednesday to be handed in on Monday of the next week.
-Your child can hand in their homework earlier if they wish.
+Your child can hand in their homework earlier if they wish but should continue to go over theor spellings in prepartion for the spelling test on Tuesday.
 The purpose of the homework is to reinforce learning that has taken place in class.
 It is also an opportunity for you to see what your child is learning.
 Each week the work will be explained and we will discuss any questions that they may have.
+If homework is incomplete, children will be expected to do it during their own time in school.
 The weekly spelling test will take place during the week to allow your child to practise the spelling pattern that they have focused on in lessons.
 Please ensure your child has practised and learnt their spellings during the week.
 Other homework may also be given relating to either RE, Science or history if required.

 Now that the children are moving into KS2, a greater emphasis will be placed on being more independent and responsible.
 Your child’s homework is therefore an opportunity for them to take responsibility themselves; ensuring homework is always completed and handed in on time.